Quick Conversion Table

 The Temperature of Pale

-DMC 712's hex value #FFF5E0 tells the story clearly: very high red and green values, slightly lower blue, creating a warm, slightly yellow-tinged off-white.
+DMC 712's hex value #FFFBEF tells the story clearly: very high red and green values, slightly lower blue, creating a warm, slightly yellow-tinged off-white.
 The warmth is subtle enough that stitchers sometimes reach for 712 thinking it's essentially white, only to find on the finished piece that it reads cream next to their other whites.
 This isn't a flaw — it's the point.
 That warmth is what makes 712 look like actual cream fabric, actual antique lace, actual old ivory rather than bleached-white modern material.

 On warm-toned fabrics like natural or antique linen, 712 almost merges with the ground fabric, creating areas that read as texture without strong color contrast.
 This effect is deliberate in certain hardanger and whitework traditions where the interplay of stitched and unstitched areas is the design.
 On white Aida, 712 asserts itself clearly as a warm cream tone, reading unmistakably warmer than Blanc and only slightly lighter and less golden than Ecru.